ulsdevteam/simple_ldap/simple_ldap_role/README.txt

 X Edit role in Drupal
 	- Role updated in LDAP

-* Delete role in Drupal
+X Delete role in Drupal
 	- Delete LDAP group

+* Cron
+	- Sync LDAP groups to Drupal roles

-* Add role to user in Drupal (Format: dn/name)
+X Add role to user in Drupal (Format: dn/name)
 	- If group exists, add user
 	- If group does not exist, create and add user

-* Remove role from user in Drupal (Format: dn/name)
+X Remove role from user in Drupal (Format: dn/name)
 	- If more members, remove user
 	- If last user
 		- If member field required